Platformus/Platformus/README.md

 Platformus is free, open source and cross-platform CMS based on ASP.NET Core and [ExtCore framework](https://github.com/ExtCore/ExtCore).
-It is built using the best and the most modern tools and languages (Visual Studio 2015, C#, TypeScript, SCSS etc).
+It is built using the best and the most modern tools and languages (Visual Studio 2015, C# etc).
 Join our team!

 ### Few Facts About Platformus